Backwashing a Pool Sand Filter – Full Step by Step Guide

 Over time, as the filter collects debris and impurities, it becomes essential to refresh its filtering capabilities.
 This involves the process of backwashing.

 How to Backwash a Sand Filter?
-Backwashing a sand filter is a simple, straightforward process that involves switching the filter valve setting of the pool sand filter to “Backwash” and then running the pool pump for a few minutes.
-This reverses the flow of water in the filter which flushes the dirt out of the sand and discharges it through the water outlet.
+Backwashing a sand filter is a simple, straightforward process that involves switching the pool sand filter’s filter valve setting to “Backwash” and then running the pool pump for a few minutes.
+This reverses the water flow in the filter, flushing the dirt out of the sand and discharges it through the water outlet.

 How to backwash a sand filter – step by step guide